AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

-This custom SpriteKit camera allows you to navigate around the scene using multi-touch gestures.
-You can pan, pinch, and rotate to control the camera.
-When a gesture ends, the camera maintain the velocity of its transformations then gradually slows them down over time.
+This is a custom SpriteKit camera that you can use to navigate around the scene using multi-touch gestures.
+It supports pan, pinch, and rotate, as well as inertia on each transforms.

 ## Video